How to reach us

 The Tax Code (“codice fiscale”) is a card with a personal code that identifies each person within the Italian State.
 It could be useful to open a bank account, to buy an Italian cell. phone sim card or to rent a flat.

-To obtain the tax code you have to fill in a request form and apply to the Agenzia delle Entrate.
+If you prefer to obtain the tax code at your arrive in Messina, you have to fill in a request form and apply to the Agenzia delle Entrate and hand in a copy of the Passport or identity Card, of the “Declaration of Presence” and the Certificate issued by the Municipality of Messina.
+Non-EU Erasmus students should also bring the valid residence permit.
 The codice fiscale is usually issued immediately.

 The office of Agenzia delle Entrate is located in Via Santa Cecilia IS.104, 45/C – Messina, tel.: 090/6512053 or 090/2933711